 American Foundation For Suicide Prevention

-In 2014, Veteran Affairs found that around 20 veterans in the U.S. died by suicide every day, and veterans made up 18 percent of all adult suicides.
+Veteran Affairs found that around 20 veterans in the U.S. died by suicide every day, and veterans made up 18 percent of all adult suicides.
 That burden is colossal, and the Veterans Crisis Line is there to help.
 A 24/7 telephone, text, and chat service specifically for veterans, active duty military personnel, and their friends and family, it has facilities to help homeless veterans and a self-check quiz for those concerned about their own mental health.
 Since its launch in 2007, the Veterans Crisis Line has answered nearly 2.7 million calls.
 The VCL is part of the organization of helplines run by the National Suicide Prevention Lifeline; if you'd like to help their mission, go here.
 Crisis Text Line

 Crisis Text Line.
 It accepts texts from anybody in any kind of crisis, from suicidal thoughts to mood worries or other issues, and immediately connects all texters 24/7 with a trained counselor who will help them manage what they're experiencing.
 Its founders told the New Yorker that the idea emerged from a situation in which an assault survivor was unable to make a phone call to a helpline.
 The number, 741741, is designed to be exceptionally easy to input for texters.
 If you'd like to help them, go here.
 Befrienders Worldwide

 Befrienders Worldwide is an organization devoted to suicide prevention around the world, with resources available in multiple languages and crisis centers in 32 countries.
 Befrienders was founded in 1974 and operates using volunteers trained in non-judgmental support.
 If they don't have local counselors available to talk, they also direct people to international suicide helplines that may be able to help.
 If you'd like to donate, go here.
 Trans Lifeline

 Its founder, Greta Martela, told TIME that "There are a ton of suicide hotlines.
 There’s no shortage of them.
 But it’s really difficult to get a person who isn’t trans to understand what it’s like to be trans."
 All its volunteers are transgender, and it welcomes calls from people who are in crisis questioning their gender identity - and won't call emergency services without the express consent of the caller.
 If you need to talk, call (877) 565-8860 (US) or (877) 330-6366 (Can).
 If you'd like to donate, go here.